Our Research

 Research team

-• Dr Sophie Rutter (Lecturer in Information Management, Information School, University of Sheffield).
+• Dr Sophie Rutter (Senior Lecturer in Information Management, Information School, University of Sheffield).
 Sophie is the Sheffield Principal Investigator.

 • Dr Andrew Madden (Researcher, Information School, University of Sheffield).
-Andrew is organising and analysing the quantitative strands of the research exploring attitudes to smart hand sanitisers in the workplace.
+Andrew organised and analysed the quantitative strands of the research exploring attitudes to smart hand sanitisers in the workplace.

 • Dr Sally Sanger (Researcher, Information School, University of Sheffield).
-Sally is conducting interviews on how hand hygiene data can be used and presented.
+Sally conducted interviews on how hand hygiene data can be used and presented.

 • Dr Sukaina Ehdeed (Researcher, Information School, University of Sheffield).
-Sukaina is leading a literature review on the how IoT data is used in the workplace
+Sukaina led a literature review on the how IoT data is used in the workplace

 • Dr Catherine Stones (Associate Professor of Graphic Design, School of Design, University of Leeds).
 Catherine is the Leeds Principal Investigator.